rtous/edcav/yourmachine.md

-# Setup your computer for doing the DRCAV hands on and lab assignments
+# Setup your computer for the DRCAV hands-on and lab assignments

 DRCAV lab assignments are designed to work on Linux (Ubuntu).